solarwinds/solarwinds-bindings-node/CONTRIBUTING.md

 This method uses a `prepublish` script in `package.json` to conceal compiler output though, so you may want to skip that if dealing with build issues.
 To do so, you can use `npm run rebuild` to bypass the `prepublish` script and run the `node-gyp rebuild` phase directly.
+You can also set the environment variable `APPOPTICS\_SHOW_GYP` to any non-empty value.

 ### Developing